mooalot/alphabetical-scroll-bar/projects/alphabetical-scroll-bar/README.md

 **endTouch** is an eventEmitter that will emit when the user releases their finger from the scroll bar.
 This is used to stop any unwanted scroll glitches while the user is using the alphabetical scroll bar.
 See example for more information.

-*You can see how all of these are used in the src/app/home folder.*
+*You can see how all of these are used in the example project on [Github](https://github.com/mooalot/alphabetical-scroll-bar).*

 *Also note that the `app-alphabetical-scroll` element must have a high z-index to be above dividers and other elements.